Internationally renowned writer and collage artist Graham Rawle lectures in visual communication at the University of Brighton.

 Graham Rawle lectures in visual communication.
 He is a writer and collage artist whose visual work incorporates illustration, design, photography and installation.
 His weekly 'Lost Consonants' first appeared in the weekend Guardian in 1990 and ran for 15 years.
 He has produced other regular series for The Observer, The Sunday Telegraph Magazine and The Times.

 Among his published books are The Card, The Wonder Book of Fun, Lying Doggo, and Diary of an Amateur Photographer.
 His collaged novel Woman's World, created entirely from fragments of found text clipped from vintage women’s magazines won wide critical acclaim, described by The Times as ‘a work of genius…the most wildly original novel produced in this country in the past decade.’
 His reinterpretation of The Wizard of Oz won the Best Illustrated Trade Book Award as well as 2009 Book of the Year at the British Book Design Awards.
 The Card, was shortlisted for the 2013 Writers' Guild Award for fiction.
+His latest novel, Overland, is published in March 2018.

 His research includes the exploration of inherent as well as constructed narrative form, specifically 3-act structure, as a paradigm that can be employed in the development of design strategies across a wide range of disciplines.
 His experimental literature uses innovative techniques involving the interplay between text and image as a way to carry a narrative subtext that is neither written nor illustrated, but emerges through the combined reading of both text and image to form a new language.